0xNullll/tiny-sha/README.md

 - No external dependencies — fully self-contained.
 - All functions return `bool` to indicate success/failure.
 - Designed for simplicity, speed, and ease of integration.

+---

+## Why I made this

+I wrote **Tiny SHA** because I wanted a tiny, self-contained hashing library I can easily hook into my C projects (for example my PE dumper) without dragging in huge dependencies like OpenSSL.
+It's a learning tool first — implementing the algorithms helped me understand padding, endianness, and incremental hashing — but it's also practical: header-only, configurable (enable/disable algorithms), and prefixable so it won't clash with other code.
+The library is intentionally minimal so I can audit, modify, and extend it quickly while keeping the integration footprint small.

+---

+## References

+- RFC 6234 — *US Secure Hash Algorithms (SHA and SHA-based HMAC and HKDF)*.
+Sample code & authoritative spec for SHA algorithms. :contentReference[oaicite:0]{index=0}
+-
+---

+## License

+This project is released under the **MIT License**.
+See `LICENSE` for full text.